 We picked the 8 smallest classic cars for you.
 They are all cars that are available in different parts of the world.
 You can buy them for fairly normal prices.

 After World War 2 the mass motorisation in Europe got started.
 Not right away of course, but in the early 1950’s the economy got better, people had a bit of money and they wanted to invest that in transportation.

 In those days there was still a shortage of materials.
 Also, there were lots of small auto manufacturers that figured that people were screaming for cheap and small cars.
 How wrong they were… Yes, people did want cheap cars indeed, but they did not want tiny cars that only two people would fit in.
 And they certainly did not want cars that looked as if they were taken off a merry-go-round.

 Around 1954 the first bubble-cars were introduced.
 In 1953 the refrigerator-factory Iso in Italy developed the Isetta, a small three-wheeled car with the door in the front.
 BMW in Germany liked the design and got a license to produce the car.
 They even redesigned it and put in their own motorcycle engine.
 From 1955 to 1962 BMW produced more than 160.000 Isetta’s.

-Cute, cuddly and colourful
+Curvy, cuddly and colourful

 In the same period, German manufacturers like Heinkel and Messerschmitt, but also Maico and Champion, launched their minicars, scootmobiles or whatever they were called.
 Also in Italy and Spain such microcars were produced, and in the United Kingdom, they were a class of their own, for a few years.